 Safety is paramount and ENU has put essential safeguards in place to maintain a safe environment for all involved or connected to UAS operations.
 This Operations Manual describes the organisation, aircraft systems, personnel, flight operations and procedures by which ENU carries out its Unmanned Aircraft System operations.

 ENU is committed to the safe conduct of all its unmanned aircraft system operations and will ensure that the systems deployed are maintained and prepared in accordance with industry best practice.
-All operations will be carried out in accordance with the issued operational authorisation PDRA01 and abide by the requirements of Regulation (EU) 2019/947 as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018.
+All operations will be carried out in accordance with the issued operational authorisation PDRA01 and abide by the requirements of Assimilated Regulation (EU) 2019/947, its AMC (Acceptable Means of Compliance) and ANO 2016/765 or ANO 2016 as amended.

 It is accepted that the contents of this document do not override the necessity of reviewing and complying appropriately with any new or amended regulation published from time to time by the CAA addressed by this document.